Ryan Seggerman

 Ryan Seggerman (born August 6, 1999) is an American tennis player.

-He has a career-high ATP doubles ranking of world No. 71, achieved on March 3, 2025.
-He also has a singles ranking of No. 348, achieved on August 26, 2024.
+He has a career-high ATP doubles ranking of world No. 61 achieved on September 21, 2026, and a singles ranking of No. 348 achieved on August 26, 2024.

 College career

 Seggerman played college tennis at Princeton before transferring to North Carolina.

 Professional career

 2023: Eight straight ITF doubles titles

-Seggerman won his first ITF singles title in 2023 at the M25 Monastir tournament, defeating Ilia Simakin, 7–5, 6–4 in the final.
+Seggerman won his first ITF singles title in 2023 at the M25 Monastir tournament, defeating Ilia Simakin in the final.

 With fellow American Patrik Trhac, the duo won eight consecutive ITF doubles titles between July and October 2023.

 The pair won their first ATP Challenger doubles title at the 2023 City of Playford Tennis International, and then won the 2023 NSW Open title the following week.

 2024: ATP Tour and Grand Slam debuts

 Singles

-Seggerman reached the semifinals as a qualifier at both the 2024 Macedonian Open and 2024 Cranbrook Tennis Classic.
+Seggerman reached the semifinals as a qualifier at both the 2024 Macedonian Open and at the 2024 Cranbrook Tennis Classic.

-Seggerman reached the main draw as a qualifier at the 2024 Lexington Challenger, rising into the top 400 for the first time in 5 August 2024.
+Seggerman reached the main draw as a qualifier at the 2024 Lexington Challenger, rising into the top 400 for the first time on 5 August 2024.
 He reached the quarterfinals of the RD Open, giving him a new career-high ranking of No. 350 on 19 August 2024.

-He received entry into the 2024 Winston-Salem Open qualifying draw, but lost in the first round.
+Seggerman received entry into the 2024 Winston-Salem Open qualifying singles draw, but lost in the first round.